 Prices for password managers vary widely, and there are even some high-quality free versions available.
 A 2020 review in Wired magazine1 recommends password managers that range from free to $36/year ($60/year for families).

 What are the risks when using password managers?

 No information security system is risk-free, but password managers have some built-in protections that lower their risks considerably.
 Of course, one of the biggest challenges they face is keeping up with hackers' ingenuity.

 “One risk that I see is if there are vulnerabilities in the code for the password manager," says Rakesh Verma, professor of computer science and director of the ReDAS (Reasoning and Data Analytics for Security) Lab at the University of Houston.
 “It's possible that attackers can try to reverse-engineer the code."

 In other words, a hacker could potentially figure out the source code for the password manager and use that info to break into the site.
 But Wright says the risk of someone breaching a password manager's site is only modest with a high-quality program, because they are built securely enough to block most such attacks.

 To bolster your security, Wright says, pick a password management company with a good business reputation.
-If you're not familiar with a company or product, look for reviews5 from cybersecurity experts.

 Are password managers safe for accounts that have financial information?